kumahq/kuma-website/src/features/policy-enforcement/index.md

 * destinations - list of selectors that specify the dataplane object the source traffic is sent to
 * conf - configuration to apply to network traffic between sources and destinations

-Kuma assumes that every dataplane object represents a service, even if it's a cron job that doesn't normally handle incoming traffic.
+{{ site.mesh_product_name }} assumes that every dataplane object represents a service, even if it's a cron job that doesn't normally handle incoming traffic.
 This means the `kuma.io/service` tag is required for sources and destinations.
 Note the following requirements for values:

 * The wildcard character (*) is supported only as the selector value to match all traffic.
 * Tag values can contain only alphanumeric characters, dots (`.`), dashes (`-`), colons (`:`), and underscores (`_`).